guglielmo/svg2png-converter/README.rst

 To run::

     node converter.js

 To convert::

    curl -X POST -d @graph.svg http://thehost:8888/ > graph.png

 Notes
 =====
 Conversion is rather raw, yet.
 It does not take into account size, quality, transparency.
-Have to look into imagemagic and librsvg library to take care of it.
+Have to look into imagemagick and the librsvg library to take care of it.